PocketCoffea/PocketCoffea/docs/installation.md

 # Install in EDITABLE mode
 pip install -e .[dev]

+# One could also install additional packages if necessary for anaysis, eg:
+pip install lightgbm
 ```

 The next time the user enters in the apptainer the virtual environment needs to be activated.